“Out of Your Vulnerabilities will come Your Strength.”

 Relationship difficulties (peer, familial and romantic)

 I offer a confidential, compassionate and accepting space where you can feel safe to explore whatever is going on for you.
 My role in that space is to be alongside you without any judgement and to support your process of change.

-I believe in every human being's ability to change and that we all have the right to live a fulfilling life.
-And there are both external and internal factors and drives that influence us throughout our lives.
+I believe that every human being has an ability to change and that we all have the right to live a fulfilling life.
+There are both external and internal factors and drives that influence us throughout our lives.
 This is as much philosophical as it is scientific.
 We have knowledge of how our personalities form and adapt and there is growing research on Neuroplasticity which shows us that our brains remain malleable throughout our entire lives.
 As they say “It is never too late to have a happy childhood” and rebuild our sense of self.